accdavlo/calcolo-scientifico/README.md

 1. PINN

 ## Projects ideas
+1. Finite element with naive basis functions (e.g. trigonometric functions) (in 1D/2D)
 1. Navier-Stokes with FEniCS on a complex geometry (Chapter of Quarteroni)
 1. Reduced basis for elastic block [Problem from this RBniCS test](https://colab.research.google.com/github/RBniCS/RBniCS/blob/open-in-colab/tutorials/02_elastic_block/tutorial_elastic_block.ipynb)
 1. SUPG for advection-diffusion time dependent problem (1D or 2D with FEniCS), with energy stability analysis
 1. Von Neumann stability analysis for a Finite Difference discretization of the wave equation
-1. Wave equations with compatible Finite Difference discretization
+1. Wave equations in 2D (with compatible Finite Difference discretization)
 1. 2D Euler equations solved on a Cartesian grid for a DMR test
 1. High order FD discretization of Burgers' equations in 1D with WENO.